hcarnes/buster_takehome/README.md

 I created this app using Rails and the webpacker gem to integrate React.
 I decided to use React in order to create a more interactive UX, and I believed the requirements translated easily into React components.
 It was a tradeoff for time because this was my first time implementing React/Webpacker in a personal project.
 While I enjoyed the challenge, I realize it would have been faster to do the CRUD requirements using only Rails and drop the map in using React/Webpacker.

+I didn't have time to implement the radius feature, but if I did I would approach it this way:

+1. Allow user to enter radius in meters
+2. Calculate distance between entered location and each company location using the [Haversine algorithm](https://github.com/njj/haversine).
+3. Filter out companies that are outside of the entered radius

+I've also implemented something similar in a personal project, Filth Finder.
+The code can be viewed [here](https://github.com/hcarnes/filth_finder).
+The app itself is deployed [here](https://filth-finder.codehannah.nyc/).

 If given more time, I would:

 1. Make the list of companies scrollable so that they don't extend so far down the page